 Policy and Research

 The Obama Administration's approach to the drug problem is borne out of the recognition that drug use is a major public health threat, and that drug addiction is a preventable and treatable disease.
 Whether struggling with an substance use disorder, worrying about a loved one's substance use, or being a victim of drug-related crime, millions of people in this country live with the devastating consequences of illicit drug use.

 The Obama Administration is committed to using science and research to inform policy decisions.
 The National Institutes of Health - through the National Institute on Drug Abuse (NIDA) – is a key component of Administration efforts to guide and develop drug policies.
 NIDA funds more than 85 percent of the world’s research on drug abuse, which includes studies conducted not only across the United States at major universities, but also international research programs designed to integrate the latest research from around the world to develop new methods of monitoring drug problems, evaluating treatments, and developing medications.

 National Drug Control Strategy

-The President’s inaugural National Drug Control Strategy, released in May 2010, is a marked departure from previous approaches to drug policy.
+The President’s 2014 National Drug Control Strategy, released in July 2014, is a marked departure from previous approaches to drug policy.
 The Strategy focuses on both the public health and public safety aspects of drug use and substance use disorders.
 It focuses on addiction as a disease and on the importance of preventing drug use, as well as providing treatment to those who need it, including those who are involved in the criminal justice system.
-For the first time, it also emphasizes support for millions of individuals who are in recovery from drug addiction.
+It also emphasizes support for millions of individuals who are in recovery from drug addiction.